Providing Translations

 In addition, translations can be organized in directories or with file suffixes, and the same translation can be provided by a language pack or IDE/plugin.

 All these conditions determine how a single translation is resolved at runtime.
-The priority is as follows:
+The lookup order is as follows:

 Translation file from the language pack.